 Blackcurrant, tomato, bright citrus, sparkling acidity

 Named after Mount Kenya (Kirinyaga in Kikuyu), this region produces coffees with exceptional clarity and balance.
 Smallholder farmers deliver cherries to cooperative washing stations where meticulous processing preserves the bean's natural sweetness.
-The result is a bright, juicy cup with a tea-like elegance.
+The result is a bright, juicy cup with a tea-like elegance that bridges the gap between bold Nyeri lots and gentler profiles from lower altitudes.

 Altitude